biolab/orange2/docs/tutorial/rst/regression.rst

 * RAE - relative absolute error, and
 * R2 - coefficient of determinatin, also referred to as R-squared.

-For precise definition of these measures, see `orngStat.htm`_.
+For precise definition of these measures, see :py:mod:`Orange.statistics`.
 Running the script above yields::

    Learner  MSE    RMSE   MAE    RSE    RRSE   RAE    R2